Alasana Manneh

-Alasana Manneh (born 8 April 1998) is a Gambian professional footballer who plays for Danish Superliga club Odense Boldklub as a midfielder.
+Alasana Manneh (born 8 April 1998) is a Gambian professional footballer who plays as a midfielder for Scottish Premiership club Hibernian and the Gambia national team.

 Career

 Barcelona

 Born in Banjul, Manneh joined FC Barcelona's youth setup in 2016, from Aspire Academy.
 In July 2017 he was promoted to the reserves.

 Sabadell (loan)

 On 22 August 2017, Manneh was loaned to Segunda División B side CE Sabadell FC.
 He made his senior debut on 28 October, starting and scoring the first in a 2–0 away win against UE Llagostera.

 Etar (loan)

 On 23 January 2018, Manneh moved to Bulgarian side Etar Veliko Tarnovo, also on a temporary deal.
 Manneh made his debut for Etar on 17 February 2018, starting in a 3–3 home draw against Septemvri Sofia.
 His first professional goal came on 8 March, as he scored the equalizer in a 1–2 away loss against CSKA Sofia.

 Górnik Zabrze

-In July 2019 Manneh signed a contract with Polish club Górnik Zabrze.
+In July 2019, Manneh signed a contract with Polish club Górnik Zabrze.